 The Graduate Program Coordinator will distribute course registration request forms at the end of each semester.
 To be registered for the following semester, you MUST return this completed form promptly.
 The Graduate Program Coordinator will NOT register you without this form and your registration for the semester will be cancelled by the LGS.
 All course registrations must be approved by the DGS.
 Students will be registered for a study course in the summer (ECON 699 if not in candidacy and ECON 799 if in candidacy).
-The Graduate Program Coordinator will send a preregistration notice at the end of spring semester for summer registration.
+The Graduate Program Coordinator will semester for summer registration.